RichardHafer/Left-4-Discord-Server-repo/README.md

 # **DISCLAIMER DON'T IGNORE THIS!**
 **LINUX SERVERS ONLY!**
 Keep in mind that our server runs the newest Left 4 Dead 2 version and SourceMod 1.11!
-If used on other versions, beware that it might be unstable or not work at all!
+If used on other game versions or operating-systems, beware that it might be unstable or not work at all!

 # **Requirements**
 - Left 4 Dead 2 Dedicated Server